-The holidays are tricky and while most business owners would prefer to have their doors closed on Thanksgiving, Christmas Day, and New Year, there are just some industries that can’t afford it.
-Whether you’re in those industries or not, it’s important to decide now if you will be open and what your hours will be.
+The holidays are tricky.
+While most business owners would prefer to have their doors closed on Thanksgiving, Christmas Day, and New Year, there are just some industries that can’t afford it.
+Whether you’re in those industries or not, it’s important to decide now what hours you will be open.
 Consumers like to plan ahead and having your hours up on your website/storefront will help them include you in their holiday plans.

-In relation to number two, make sure that your employees are ready for the influx of business during this hectic time.
-You might have to come up with a different system to make things easier for both your business and the customers, make sure this is delivered clearly to your employees.
-If you’re hiring seasonal workers, get them trained as soon as possible.
+Make sure that your employees are ready for the influx of business during this hectic time.
+You might have to come up with a different system to make things easier for both your business and the customers.
+It should be delivered clearly to your employees.
+Therefore, if you’re hiring seasonal workers, get them trained as soon as possible.

 As it is some of the busiest months, you don’t want to miss out on making your biggest sales.
-Avoid running out of your product/s by stocking up on some extra inventory specifically for the holiday rush.
+As part of your small business holiday planning, avoid running out of your product/s.
+Stock up on some extra inventory.
 If you don’t want to use up precious working capital on it, consider applying for a merchant cash advance program to help you get through this hectic season.

-These two go hand in hand because, more than likely, the promotions would have to be incorporated into your campaign to get traction.
+These two go hand in hand.
+The promotions would have to be incorporated into your campaign to get traction.
 Get into the holiday spirit and offer Black Friday deals, Christmas discounts, or end of the year markdowns to entice customers to avail of your products/services.
 Here are more promotional ideas you can incorporate in your business.
-Keep in mind that almost every business out there will be doing this so it’s important to rise above the clutter with a killer marketing campaign!
+Keep in mind that almost every business out there will be doing this.
+It’s important to rise above the clutter with a killer marketing campaign!

 The digital age is upon us and with it comes more and more online shoppers.
 If your business doesn’t have a functioning website yet, better get to it.
 Websites are not only important, but vital for the growth of small businesses in this day and age (making it mobile friendly is another necessity).
-For the holidays, make sure that everything about your website is working properly – especially if it also doubles as your e-commerce/online store.
+Everything about your website is working properly – especially if it also doubles as your e-commerce/online store.
 Expect an increase in shoppers and double check that all your programs work well and can take large quantity of orders.
-If it simply serves as a marketing tool, make sure first that your holiday promotions and hours are prominent in it.
+Make sure first that your holiday promotions and hours are prominent in it.